firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

   </Tab>
 </Tabs>

 By calling our  [Get Batch Details](https://docs.fire.com/reference/getdetailssinglebatch#/) endpoint, you will receive a JSON response for each payee in a batch, with one of the above results.
-This is useful for summary information on the payees in a large batch.
+This is useful for summarising information on the payees in a large batch.
 You can also call [List Items for a bank transfer batch](https://docs.fire.com/reference/getitemsbatchbanktransfer#/) to see more detailed information on a singular payee check.

 ```json Get Batch Details response
 {